Somebody will contact you … (In an hour, in a day, or in a month?)

 You’ve called the wrong department.
 Dial again and choose the correct extension…

 Customers are willing to sit through yet another ‘Opus No. 1’ or ‘Only Time‘ musical track only when facing tricky and urgent matters.
-For simpler questions, we’ve got self-service and chatbots to help, without the hassle of waiting on hold.
+That’s why, for simpler questions, we’ve got self-service and chatbots to help, without the hassle of waiting on hold.
 We expect a robotic response from a robot, but when contacting a human representative, we need them to understand us, plead on our behalf, and provide a solution to the best of their ability.

 This is what Customer Advocacy is all about.